giprayogo/SHRY/README.rst

 How to release
 --------------

-Work on the devel or a new branch
+Work on the devel or on a new branch

 .. code-block:: console

-    git checkout devel # or a new branch
+    git merge <new branch> devel # if you work on a new branch. git push origin devel # A GitHub Action triggers pytests.

 Check the next-version version